onkar-kota/CodeX-Food-Bevrage-Analysis/README.md

 Imagine yourself as Peter Pandey, and do the following tasks,

-Check the “Primary_Secondary_Insights.pdf” and answer the questions by analyzing the data provided.
-You can use any tool of your choice (Python, SQL, PowerBI, Tableau, Excel, PowerPoint).
+- Check the “Primary_Secondary_Insights.pdf” and answer the questions by analyzing the data provided.
+- You can use any tool of your choice (Python, SQL, PowerBI, Tableau, Excel, PowerPoint).
-You can add more research questions and answer them in your presentation that suits your recommendations.
+- You can add more research questions and answer them in your presentation that suits your recommendations.
-The target audience is the Chief Marketing Officer, you have 15 minutes to present insights to him.
+- The target audience is the Chief Marketing Officer, you have 15 minutes to present insights to him.
 Make a concise presentation.
-Be creative with your presentation, audio/video presentation will have more weightage.
+- Be creative with your presentation, audio/video presentation will have more weightage.
-You can use additional data based on your own research to support your recommendations Please note that it is possible that some respondents might not have answered all the questions sincerely.
+- You can use additional data based on your own research to support your recommendations
+- Please note that it is possible that some respondents might not have answered all the questions sincerely.
 For instance, a person is more likely to have not tasted the drink if they haven’t heard about it.
 Sense-check the data and use your judgment to clean it as required.

-Example LinkedIn post
-Other resources Provided:
+## Other resources Provided:

 Dataset required to generate Insights
 Metadata